-Marge Piercy’s 1976 novel, Woman on the Edge of Time, is one of several feminist science fiction novels published during the period that ‘stretched and extended the genre […] developed new themes of gender, sexuality, politics, and religion’ (Laz 1996: 55).
-The novel follows its protagonist, Consuela (Connie) Ramos, a second-generation Hispanic woman living in Harlem, as she travels into different possible futures with her time-travelling guide Luciente.
+Marge Piercy’s 1976 novel, Woman on the Edge of Time, is one of several feminist science fiction novels published during the period that ‘stretched and extended the genre … [and] developed new themes of gender, sexuality, politics, and religion’.
+(Laz 1996: 55) The novel follows its protagonist, Consuela (Connie) Ramos, a second-generation Hispanic woman living in Harlem, as she embarks on a journey to different possible futures with her time-travelling guide, Luciente.
 She comes to know the residents of the 2137 village Mattapoisett, whose community is based on principles of equality, fairness and collaboration.
-Whilst the novel is certainly an exploration of the concerns of the 1970s Western women’s liberation movement, it has also been brought into conversation with contemporary feminist debates about, for example, feminist futures and temporalities and academia and motherhood.
-Sam McBean suggests the novel is a productive site for thinking through contemporary feminist debates about feminist pasts and futures, rather than simply representative of decade-specific concerns.
-She resists confining the novel to the decade in which it was written, instead considering what can be learned from it as it ‘move[s] through different times and locations’ (2014: 45).
-Here, I similarly consider what Woman on the Edge of Time offers in a different time and place.
-I approach it as being instructive for teaching practice and also suggest that the act of reading the novel is itself is a form of resistance to the neoliberal and marketized UK university sector.
+Whilst the novel is certainly an exploration of the concerns of the 1970s Western women’s liberation movement, it has also been brought into conversation with contemporary feminist debates about, for example, feminist futures and temporalities, academia and motherhood.

 In Woman on the Edge of Time, Piercy creates a society that nurtures and nourishes the conditions for human flourishing.
 Although teaching and learning are not explicit themes in the novel, they are celebrated and seen as vital to human wellbeing.
-In Mattapoisett, possible futures for significant figures in Connie’s life– her friends, family, lovers and child – are realised because their potentialities have been allowed to flourish.
+In Mattapoisett, possible futures for significant figures in Connie’s life—her friends, family, lovers and child—are realised because their potentialities have been allowed to flourish.
 Piercy emphasises that human flourishing is not an individual pursuit; society needs to create the conditions for it to be possible.
 Connie herself recognises that throughout her life, which has been marked by violence and oppression, both her body and soul have been starved of what they need: ‘She had had too little of what her body needed and too little of what her soul could imagine.’
-(305).
-Piercy creates space in both Connie’s present and future for deep emotional connection with others, for learning and imagination, change, transformation and hope.
-Across the course of the novel Connie shifts from seeing herself as ‘an ignorant woman; sometimes she pitied Luciente for lighting on her, when what did she know?’
-(256), to someone who takes pride and amusement in her autonomous ability to visit the future and teach others: ‘“Time traveling.”
+(1976: 305) Piercy creates space in both Connie’s present and future for deep emotional connection with others, for learning and imagination, change, transformation and hope.
+Across the course of the novel, Connie shifts from seeing herself as ‘an ignorant woman; sometimes she pitied Luciente for lighting on her, when what did she know?’
+(1976: 256), to someone who takes pride and amusement in her autonomous ability to visit the future and teach others: ‘“Time traveling.”
 Connie smiled with sophistication.
 It was almost fun.
 She imagined how Luciente must have felt laying down the unbelievable truth to naïve ears.
-Now she was the visitor from elsewhere’ (315).
-As readers, we are invited to do the same: to invest in Connie as a whole person, a teacher and a student, to cherish and value her, rather than abuse and degrade her as others have done throughout her life.
-Deirdre O’Byrne (2012: 77) writes that through the novel, ‘Piercy tried to show what a society might look like when people’s characteristics and gifts are cherished rather than deplored or ignored’.
-By taking these principles into the feminist classroom we can hope to create the conditions for human flourishing.
+Now she was the visitor from elsewhere’.
+(1976: 315) As readers, we are invited to do the same: to invest in Connie as a whole person, a teacher and a student, to cherish and value her, rather than abuse and degrade her as others have done throughout her life.
+Deirdre O’Byrne writes that through the novel, ‘Piercy tried to show what a society might look like when people’s characteristics and gifts are cherished rather than deplored or ignored’.
+(2012: 77) By taking these principles into the feminist classroom we can hope to create the conditions for human flourishing.

-In what follows, I argue for the value of returning to second-wave feminist science fiction for thinking about teaching and learning, before discussing the contemporary landscape of the neoliberal and marketized UK university that is reshaping the roles of students, academics and professional services and producing an increasingly demanding and impoverished working and learning environment (Gill 2010; Hartman and Darab 2012; Shahjahan 2015).
-I consider the possibilities for developing a pedagogy in this context, before drawing upon the calls for slow scholarship (Bagelman and Bagelman 2016; Berg and Seeber, 2016; Collett et al 2018; Mountz et al 2015; O’Neill 2014) and feminist and critical pedagogies (in particular, hooks, 1994) to suggest that the act of reading the novel is in itself a form of slow scholarship.
+In what follows, I argue for the value of returning to second-wave feminist science fiction for thinking about teaching and learning, before discussing the contemporary landscape of the neoliberal and marketised UK university that is reshaping the roles of students, academics and professional services and producing an increasingly demanding and impoverished working and learning environment (Gill 2010; Hartman & Darab 2012 & Shahjahan 2015).
+I consider the possibilities for developing a pedagogy in this context, before drawing upon the calls for slow scholarship (Bagelman & Bagelman 2016; Berg & Seeber 2016; Collett et al. 2018; Mountz et al. 2015 & O’Neill 2014) and feminist and critical pedagogies (in particular, hooks 1994) to suggest that the act of reading the novel is in itself a form of slow scholarship.
 I offer a diffractive reading of Woman on the Edge of Time, outlining some of the ways the novel has travelled into my thinking about feminist pedagogies and has helped me formulate and articulate my pedagogic practice as one of ‘teaching on the edge of time’.